 Our research focus is on soil ecology and global change biology, with most people in the lab working on fungi.
-We work with arbuscular mycorrhizal fungi, other root colonizing fungi, and also saprobic fungi.
+We work with arbuscular mycorrhizal fungi and also saprobic fungi.

 Interested in learning about the soil and its biodiversity?
 Tune in to our podcast ‘Life in the Soil’.